knklB/IMUcabra/README.md

   pages={XXX--XXX},
   doi={10.XXXX/XXXXXX}
 }
-profile
-Qwen3-235B-A22B-2507 12:08 am

-Absolutely!
-Let’s walk through the step-by-step creation of a professional, publication-ready GitHub repository for your IMU-based goat behavior monitoring system.
-This will serve as a reproducible, citable, and open-access companion to your Application Note — and greatly increase its impact.

-We’ll structure it to meet scientific standards, support peer review, and help other researchers build, use, and cite your device.

 🚀 Step 1: Create a GitHub Account (if you don’t have one)

 Go to: https://github.com
 Click Sign up and follow the steps.

 ✅ Tip: Use your institutional email for credibility.